 4. Build an obstacle course

 All of that said, the first game that one will probably create is an obstacle course, or "Obby."
+(Check out our Roblox dictionary!)
 An Obby is a game where the player must navigate many different obstacles and mazes to make it to the finish line in a timely manner.

 To get started, open the editor.